Ethics adviser to scandal-hit UK leader Boris Johnson quits - NewsBreak

 In a response, Johnson indicated the issue concerned tariffs imposed to protect a “crucial industry” which might “be seen to conflict with our obligations" under the World Trade Organization.

-The government declined to confirm reports that the industry is steelmaking, citing “commercial sensitivity.”
-Britain has imposed restrictions on imports of Chinese steel to protect its domestic industry.
+The government declined to confirm reports that the industry is steelmaking, citing “commercial sensitivity."
+Britain has imposed anti-dumping tariffs on Chinese steel to protect its domestic industry, and has recently proposed extending them for five more years.

-Johnson’s government kept most of the “steel safeguard” measures in place last year, overruling advice from its trade advisory body to lift some of them.
-Ministers are currently considering whether to extend them again.

 Johnson's spokesman said “no decisions have been taken" on what to do about the tariffs.

-When he was quizzed by lawmakers this week, Geidt acknowledged he felt “frustration” in his job, noting that he was appointed by the prime minister and so not “truly independent.”
+When he was quizzed by lawmakers this week, Geidt acknowledged he had felt “frustration” in his job, noting that he was appointed by the prime minister and so was not “truly independent.”

-The resignation of his hand-picked ethics adviser is the latest blow for Johnson.
-He survived a no-confidence vote by his own Conservative Party last week but was left weakened after 41% of Conservative lawmakers voted to remove him.
+The resignation of his hand-picked ethics adviser is the latest blow for Johnson, who survived a no-confidence vote by his own Conservative Party last week.
+He has been left a weakened leader after 41% of Conservative lawmakers voted to remove him.

-No replacement has been named for Geidt.
-Johnson’s spokesman, Max Blain, said the prime minister was reviewing “how best to carry out” the ethics role.

-Geidt’s predecessor as ethics adviser, Alex Allan, also quit, stepping down in November 2020 after the prime minister ignored his finding that a Cabinet member, Home Secretary Priti Patel, had bullied her staff and broken the ministerial code of conduct — also usually a resigning offense.
+Geidt’s predecessor as ethics adviser, Alex Allan, also quit, stepping down in November 2020 after the prime minister ignored his finding that a Cabinet member had bullied her staff and broken the ministerial code of conduct — also usually a resigning offense.

 “For the prime minister to lose one adviser on ministers’ interests may be regarded as a misfortune.
 To lose two looks like carelessness,” said Conservative lawmaker William Wragg, a critic of Johnson.